ibm-cloud-docs/vpc/vpn-overview.md

 When your users are working remotely, traveling, or at a location without a site-to-site VPN connection, they can use an OpenVPN client to connect to VPN servers on your IBM Cloud VPC.
 For more information, see [About client-to-site VPN servers](/docs/vpc?topic=vpc-vpn-client-to-site-overview).

-The following features are included:
+The following features are included in client-to-site VPN:

 * Secure, encrypted connectivity - A TLS 1.2/1.3-based secure, encrypted way for your employees (or individuals) to access IBM Cloud VPC remotely.
 With VPN servers set up for client connections and support of Transit Gateway, you can also privately interconnect to Classic IaaS and other VPCs on IBM Cloud.
 * High availability - Spans multiple availability zones for high throughput and resiliency.